 This is a format for storing digital video.
 A DV file is a Digital Video file recorded with some home and professional camcorders.
 It uses a standard raw format for the DV video and is supported by several video editing programs.

-An M4V file is iTunes Video File developed by Apple.
-This format is used to store video downloaded from Apple iTunes store, such as TV episodes, music videos, etc. This format is very similar to MP4.
+An M4V file is an iTunes Video File developed by Apple.
+This format is used to store videos downloaded from Apple iTunes store, such as TV episodes, music videos, etc. This format is very similar to MP4.
 The primary difference is that M4V files may be protected by DRM copy protection, which means your computer must be authorized with the account that was used to purchase the video.

 MXF file is a Material Exchange Format.
 It's a container format and it comes from a wide range of sources.
 They can be created by cameras like Sony (OP1a) and Panasonic (OP-Atom, OP1b), editing systems like Avid Media Composer, or other video recording devices.
 Pics.io generates custom thumbnails for MXF files and uses the in-built video player.

 VOB (Video Object) is the container format in DVD-video media.
 VOB files can contain digital video, digital audio, subtitles, DVD menus and navigation contents multiplexed together into a stream form.
 It's a file extension for a video object file format used to store encrypted video and audio files used on current DVDs.

 This is an audio and video format developed by the 3rd Generation Partnership Project (3GPP).
 The format was created to transmit media files between 3G cell phones using the Internet.
 Now it is used to play, record and view multimedia files on mobile phones and to transmit multimedia files over the Internet.

 This is Ogg Vorbis Multiplexed Media File Multiplexed media file saved in the Ogg Vorbis container format developed by Xiph.Org.
 It is similar to an OGG file, but can include multiple media streams encoded with different codecs.
 It is used for storing compressed audio and video data.